dotnet/docs-maui/docs/deployment/trimming.md

 > This is equivalent to setting `[AssemblyMetadata("IsTrimmable", "True")]` when building the assembly.

 For more trimming options, see [Trimming options](/dotnet/core/deploying/trimming/trimming-options).

+## Trimming defaults per platform

+By default, Android and Mac Catalyst builds use partial trimming when the build configuration is set to a release build. iOS uses partial trimming for any device builds, regardless of the build configuration, and doesn't use trimming for simulator builds.

 ## Trimming incompatibilities